salihmarangoz/UbuntuTweaks/README.md

 - Anaconda (Python/Cpp/Octave kernels)
 - Jupyter Notebook, preset extensions and some fixes
 - Compile and Package Conda Pkgs of PyTorch for your custom needs (e.g. old GPU's)
+- Nvidia headless drivers: Use Intel for Display, Nvidia for CUDA

 [Bashrc Easy](docs/BashrcEasy.md)